alexmstancu/data-structures-project-1/README.md

 Usage

-Run 'make run' or './bin/project input'.
+Run
+'''bash
+make run
+'''
+or
+'''bash
+./bin/project input
+'''

 The CLI menu will open.
 Choose y or n (for chart drawing) and then enter a task number from 1 to 12 to run it.